axllent/goiplookup/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/goiplookup)](https://goreportcard.com/report/github.com/axllent/goiplookup)

-GoIPLookup is a geoiplookup replacement for the [free MaxMind GeoLite2-Country](https://dev.maxmind.com/geoip/geoip2/geolite2/), written in [Go](https://golang.org/).
+GoIPLookup is a geoiplookup replacement for the [free MaxMind GeoLite2-Country](https://dev.maxmind.com/geoip/geoip2/geolite2/) and [GeoLite2-City](https://dev.maxmind.com/geoip/geoip2/geolite2/), written in [Go](https://golang.org/).

-It currently only supports the free GeoLite2-Country database, and there is no planned support for the other types.
+It currently supports the free GeoLite2-Country and GeoLite2-City databases.
+There is no planned support for other types.

 ## Features

 -   Drop-in replacement for the now defunct `geoiplookup` utility, simply rename it
--   Works with the current MaxMind database format (mmdd)
+-   Works with the current MaxMind database format (mmdb)
 -   IPv4, IPv6 and fully qualified domain name (FQDN) support
+-   Supports both GeoLite2-Country and GeoLite2-City databases
+-   City database returns city, subdivision, country ISO and name
 -   Options to return just the country iso (`NZ`) or country name (`New Zealand`), rather than the full `GeoIP Country Edition: NZ, New Zealand`
 -   Built-in database update support (see [Database updates](#database-updates))
 -   Built-in self updater (if new release is available)